A panoramic view of Japan's skyline at sunset, with the Tokyo Tower brightly illuminated.

 Our Top Tips for Visiting teamLab Planets

-- Tickets are allocated for specific time slots, so booking well in advance is strongly advised!
+• Tickets are allocated for specific time slots, so booking well in advance is strongly advised!
 We secured our tickets over 4 weeks ahead, yet our preferred time slot had already sold out.
-You can purchase tickets directly through the official website or GetYourGuide booking platform.
+You can purchase tickets directly through the official website or booking platforms like Klook or GetYourGuide.

 8. Step back in time at Nihon Minka-En Open Air Museum